 Individuals seeking to audit a course in the School Psychology program must forward a request in writing to the school psychology program director.
 The program director will review the request and consult with the faculty involved in teaching the course the request covers.
 The granting of approval is not automatic and it is based on review of several factors.
 Examples of factors reviewed include level of knowledge (prerequisites) necessary to take the course, space available for the course, and specific goals the person may have for taking the course.
 Persons requesting an audit should prepare a rationale for how they will use the course information in their professional development.
 If the faculty and program director agree to grant approval for the request to audit a class, the student who wishes to audit a course must inform the registrar's office of her or his intent to audit a course.
-It is the policy of UW-RF that students who wish to audit a course can only do so after those enrolled for credit have done so, and only on a space available basis.
-Student who enrolls in a course on an audit status cannot change their status to one where they intend to receive credits for the course.
-The specific university course audit policy can be found online at:
+It is the policy of UWRF that students who wish to audit a course can only do so after those enrolled for credit have done so, and only on a space available basis.
+Students who enroll in a course on an audit status cannot change their status to one where they intend to receive credit for the course.
+For additional details on auditing UWRF courses, see the UWRF website.